Identity thief leaves victim with huge cellphone bill - National - NZ Herald News

 "They said that because the credit rating attached to my name came back clean, the account was set up with no further requests for proof of identity or anything."

-Foote said she felt "interrogated" by Spark, who went on to question whether she had lost her ID.
+Ms Foote said she felt "interrogated" by Spark who went on to question whether she had lost her ID.

 "It wouldn't have mattered if I had lost my ID, because Spark didn't request proof of identity anyway.